 - Lemon wedges, for serving

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
 Alternatively, set all the burners of a gas grill to high heat.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.

 Meanwhile, thoroughly pat squid dry with paper towels.
 In a medium bowl, toss squid with a drizzle of olive oil until lightly coated.